 Dr. Beverly Walker-Griffea became the seventh president of Mott Community College (Flint, Michigan) in August 2014.
-Mott Community College has a legacy of student success and academic excellence that Dr. Walker-Griffea is proud to join.
-Recently under her leadership, Mott Community College was once again selected by the Aspen Institute’s College Excellence Program as one of the nation’s top community colleges.
+Mott Community College has a legacy of student success and academic excellence that Dr. Walker-Griffea is proud to lead.

 Since joining Mott Community College, Dr. Beverly has worked together with the MCC family of faculty, staff, administrators, and students to chart the College’s preferred future which is “Mott Strong.”
-Together MCC has established new programming, created structured student completion pathways, reduced potential enrollment and retention barriers, revamped the College website, improved and remodeled facilities and continues to foster a safe and healthy college environment.
+Together, MCC is establishing an inclusive welcoming environment that promotes a commitment to employee and student success.
+The College has transformed through implementing new resources and student support programming, hiring student success coaches, restructuring student completion pathways, reducing strategically enrollment and retention barriers, creating inclusive spaces and facilities, developing a College Master Plan, opening the downtown MCC Culinary Arts Building and the on-campus Lenore Croudy Family Life Center, establishing public/private partnerships for unique funding streams, custom designing and building a mobile learning lab, implementing unique collegewide Diversity, Equity and Inclusion measures that include "Telling Our Stories", The Circle and The MCC Council, as well as continually partnering with businesses, nonprofits and education institutions to deliver excellent academic and workforce opportunities.
 Under Dr. Beverly’s tenure, Mott Community College has maintained the legacy of serving Flint and Genesee County as a stable foundation, anchor for the region and a safe haven for MCC students.

 Prior to joining the MCC family, Dr. Walker-Griffea served as Senior Vice President for Student Services at Montgomery College in Rockville, Maryland, Vice President of Student Affairs at Thomas Nelson Community College in Hampton, Virginia; Dean of Student Development at Houston Community College-Central Campus; and Interim Dean of Health and Environmental Sciences at Spokane Community College.
 Additionally, while at Spokane Community College, Dr. Beverly earned tenure in three years as a counseling faculty member leading the award-winning Single-Parent Program, and served as Chair for the Institutional Diversity Department.